bostonadam525/Training-LLMs---From-Scratch-to-Fine-Tuning/Fine_Tuning_LLMs/Fine_Tuning_LLMs_full_pipeline/README.md

 # Fine Tuning LLMs - Full Pipeline
 * Repo by Adam Lang
 * This repo walks through various fine tuning approaches for different use cases.
 * This was inspired by the [Free Code Academy Course - LLM Fine-Tuning](https://www.youtube.com/watch?v=CcrC5zSv1iA&t=26561s) as well as various research papers.
+* Also see Sebastian Raschka's **Build a Large Language Model (From Scratch)** repo it is an excellent resource: https://github.com/rasbt/LLMs-from-scratch/tree/main

 ---
 # LLM Training Pipeline